How to Color Correct Old Photos?

 What Else Can You Do to Improve the Quality of an Old Photo?

-Apart from faded colors, old photos have hundreds of other problems.
+Apart from faded colors, fixing old photos means dealing with other problems.
 The most common issues are scratches, fingerprints, spots and tears.
-How to restore faded photos which are pretty damaged?
-With PhotoGlory, you can patch up your images in a flash.
+How to restore faded photos that are damaged?
+PhotoGlory lets you do it in a flash.
 Want to remove a tear?
-Use a convenient brush to paint over damaged areas and the software will fill them automatically.
+Use a brush to paint over damaged areas and the software will fill them automatically.
+Need to conceal a spot or leak?
+Make a selection around the object and select an area for replacement.
+Restoring old photos with PhotoGlory is as easy as ABC!

 Use Clone Stamp for removing spots and scratches